KittiKovacs/Quahog_Bulletin-MS3/README.md

 ## Testing

 ### Testing in different browsers

 I used Google Chrome throughout the development.
+I used the Development tools throughout the whole process to help me with styling issues and make sure the site is responsive.
-The app has been tested and works well on Firefox and Microsoft Edge.
+The app has been tested on Firefox and Microsoft Edge.
+The app has been tested on mobile versions of Google Chrome and Safari and works without issues.

 ### Testing against the user stories